blandonkd/blandonkd.github.io/index.md

 ```

 #### The Database
 The program written for my RPi project incorporates data storage by way of outputting the collected environmental information to a file, structured in JSON.
 Below is an example of the output for the database.
+The data is collected in sets of 3.
+The first value is the time stamp which is simply a incremental counter.
+The only purpose for that is to be able to plot the data collected over time, rather than relative to the other data.
+The second value is the ambient temperature in Fahrenheit and the final value is the ambient humidity in percent.

 ```json
 [[0, 73.4, 48.0], [1, 73.4, 48.0], [2, 73.4, 48.0], [3, 73.4, 48.0], [4, 73.4, 52.0], [5, 73.4, 58.0], [6, 75.2, 57.0], [7, 75.2, 55.0], [8, 75.2, 54.0], [9, 75.2, 81.0], [10, 75.2, 75.0], [11, 75.2, 67.0], [12, 75.2, 64.0], [13, 75.2, 70.0], [14, 75.2, 95.0], [15, 75.2, 80.0], [16, 75.2, 72.0], [17, 75.2, 69.0], [18, 75.2, 66.0], [19, 75.2, 65.0], [20, 75.2, 63.0], [21, 75.2, 61.0]]